merkator-software/GaiaBuilder-manual/Configuration_examples/Publishing a Hosted Vector Tile Layer/README.md

   PASSWORD: $(PASSWORD)
   API_KEY: $(API_KEY)  # Use either this or USER/PASSWORD, not all together
 ```
-This ensures your credentials do not appear in logs or version control.
+This ensures your credentials and API keys do not appear in logs or version control.

 ---